 SENSELET: a Sensory Network infrastructure for Scientific Lab Environments

 With regard to these motivations, we design a sensor network architecture for scientific lab environments.
-Our goal is to (a) deploy a diverse wireless and scalable sensory infrastructure in experimental labs, close to scientific instruments, and (b) correlate and synchronize sensory data with cloud-based instrument data and metadata in real-time and on-demand.
-SENSELET infrastructure will provide additional contextual measurements that will increase accuracy and causal relations of scientific results for scientists, and better environmental monitoring and control of scientific labs for lab managers.
+Our goal is to (a) deploy diverse wireless and scalable sensory infrastructure in experimental labs, close to scientific instruments, and (b) correlate and synchronize sensory data with cloud-based instrument data and metadata in real-time and on-demand.
+SENSELET infrastructure will provide additional contextual measurements that will increase accuracy and causal relations of scientific results for scientists and better environmental monitoring and control of scientific labs for lab managers.

 The SENSELET infrastructure includes (a) wireless sensors such as humidity, temperature, vibration sensors, (b) a wireless edge device with multiple wireless interfaces including Zigbee, NFC (Near Field Communication), BLE (Bluetooth Low Energy), Wifi, residing in the campus building lab, and (c) cloud service in cooperation with 4CeeD cloud to store and correlate sensory data with instrument data in real-time or on-demand.
 SENSELET will play a foundational role in providing crucial information.
-It will be closely integrated with BRACELET network infrastructure and 4CeeD cloud infrastructure, already embedded in our scientific labs.
+It will be closely integrated with BRACELET network infrastructure and 4CeeD cloud infrastructure, already embedded in our science labs.

 The project consists of two parts:

 The edge device is located in the same room as sensors.
 It connects to sensors with wireless communication protocols (in this setting, Wifi).
 The edge collects sensory data, does pre-processing, and upload them onto cloud service.
 This pre-processing includes emergency detection, emergency alert, compressive sensing, and intrusion detection.